andreferreirav2/asteroids-sdl2/README.md

 	* components in sequential vector/array instead of shared_ptr's
 * Move callbacks to inside systems, to remove logic from entity creation
 * Move inputs to it's own component
+* Make world dimensions not tied to screen resolution

 ## Resources